Best Buddhist Books of All Time

 True Refuge: Finding Peace and Freedom in Your Own Awakened Heart, by Tara Brach

 The Miracle of Mindfulness: An Introduction to the Practice of Meditation, by Thich Nhat Hahn.
-Gentle anecdotes and practical exercises for learning the skills of mindfulness–being awake and fully aware in the midst of daily life.
+Wonderful exercises for learning the skills of mindfulness in the midst of daily life.

 If you want to see how this stuff applies to our crazy day to day life, and like a few laughs thrown in, please check out Dan Harris (yes, the former anchor of the U.S. news program Nightline) and his book 10% Happier: How I Tamed the Voice in My Head, Reduced Stress Without Losing My Edge, and Found Self-Help That Actually Works.
 He also hosts a popular podcast and meditation smartphone application, both called 10% Happier.